SamWheating/gwhere/README.md

 # gwhere

-As in, "Gee, where is that bucket anyways?"
+As in, _"Gee, where is that bucket anyways?"_

+Also as in, _"Google, where did I put that bucket?"_

 Mini Cli tool to remind you which GCP project a storage bucket is in.